Global Operations & Outsourcing < 1 min read

 Cost Considerations

-• In-House Staffing – Provides predictable, long-term stability but comes with higher expenses.
-Beyond salaries, companies also invest in HR management, office resources, and employee retention programs.
+• In-House Staffing → Predictable, long-term stability but higher expenses.
+Beyond salaries, companies must invest in HR, equipment, office space, and retention programs.

-• Outsourcing – Significantly lowers operational costs since providers handle their own infrastructure, training, and HR.
-This flexibility makes outsourcing especially appealing to startups and small businesses.
+• Outsourcing → Lower operational expenses, since providers handle their own infrastructure, training, and HR.
+Especially attractive for startups and SMEs.

 Quality and Control